controversial/wikipedia-map/README.md

 ## Usage
-Start by entering a topic into the text box, i.e. *Cats*.
+Start by entering a topic into the text box, for example *Cats*.
 A single “node” will be generated, labeled *Cat*, which appears as a circle on the graph.
 Click this node to expand it.

 Expanding a node creates a **new node for each Wikipedia article linked in the first paragraph of the article you clicked**.
 These new nodes will be connected to the node from which they were expanded.
 For example, expanding *Cat* will create eight nodes, including *Fur*, *Mammal*, *Carnivore*, and *Domestication*, each of which will be connected to *Cat*.
 These new nodes can also be expanded in the same way.
 By continuing to expand nodes, you can build a complex web of related topics.